thanhtungtav4/OVANIC/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 = 1.0 =
 - First commit to the WP repository.

 == Upgrade Notice ==
-* 5.0.7: The 5.0 series has various new features such as a PHP-based firewall, Two Factor Authentication, and WHOIS lookup have been added.
-It contains various fixes and tweaks.
-5.0.X releases are fixing issues discovered in the 5.0 branch.
-A recommended update for all.
+* 5.0.8: This is a security fix release fixing issues allowing an attacker to evade detection and block legitimate users, and to degrade site performance; full details are in the changelog.
+Many other further tweaks and improvements.
+All users are recommended to update.